 The Fund is an unincorporated, open-ended, limited purpose trust established under the laws of the Province of Ontario pursuant to the Fund Declaration of Trust.
 It is intended that the Fund will qualify as a "unit trust" and a "mutual fund trust" for the purposes of the Tax Act, although the Fund is not a mutual fund under applicable securities laws.
 The following is a summary of the material attributes and characteristics of the Units and certain provisions of the Fund Declaration of Trust, which summary does not purport to be complete.
-Reference is made to the Fund Declaration of Trust for a complete description of the Units and the full text of its provisions.
-See "Material Contracts".
+A copy of the Fund Declaration of Trust is available on SEDAR at www.sedar.com